-a) Quoted equities.
+- a) Quoted equities.
 The fair value of the Company's investments in quoted equities has been determined by reference to their quoted bid prices at the reporting date.
-Quoted equities included in Fair Value Level 1 are actively traded on recognised stock exchanges.

-b) Quoted preference shares and quoted warrants.
+Quoted equities included in Fair Value Level 1 are actively traded on recognised stock exchanges. - b) Quoted preference shares and quoted warrants.
 The fair value of the Company's investments in quoted preference shares and quoted warrants has been determined by reference to their quoted bid prices at the reporting date.
 Investments categorised as Level 2 are not considered to trade as actively as Level 1 assets.

-Level 3 Financial assets at fair value through profit or loss Year ended 31 July 2022 £'000 Year ended 31 July 2021 £'000
+Level 3 Financial assets at fair value through profit or loss Year ended 31 July 2023 £000 Year ended 31 July 2022 £'000

-Opening fair value - -
+Opening fair value 9,664 -

-Transfers from level 1 9,664 -
+Transfers from level 1 - 9,664

+Transfers from level 2 2,952 -

-Total gains or losses included in losses on investments in the Statement of Comprehensive Income: -
+Total gains or losses included in losses on investments in the Statement of Comprehensive Income:

-- assets disposed of during the year - -

-- assets held at the end of the year - -
+- assets held at the end of the year 294 -

-Closing balance 9,664 -
+Closing balance 12,910 9,664